onehashai/onehash-connect/help/format-your-message-using-markdown.md

 ## Message formatting reference

-A summary of the formatting syntax above is available in the Zulip app.
+A summary of the formatting syntax above is available in the OneHash Connect app.

 {start_tabs}